dynamdev/challenges/README.md

 Once you have submitted your solution by sending us the github repository, our Engineers will review the code.
 Based on the feedback, we will invite you for a meeting to talk more about your submission and continue the recruitment process.

-## Testing your implementation

-Note that we require you to add full test coverage and that all tests pass before we can invite you in for an interview.

 ## Challenge

 - Create a simple reading list app based on the following UI